eafflu/runtime/README.md

 # Step 6 - Create a box

 To illustrate this, let's draw a box on the screen.
 We will call it `backgroundBox`.
-In `background.js`, declare a variable `backgroundBox` directly after the `background` variable declaration.
+Towards the top of `background.js`, declare a variable `backgroundBox` directly after the `background` variable declaration.

     var backgroundBox;

-Then in the `render()` function, store a rectangle in `backgroundBox` and add it to the background
+Then in the `render` function, store a rectangle in `backgroundBox` and add it to the background

 ```js
 backgroundBox = draw.rect(100,100,'Blue');